anilsathyan7/Hand-Gesture-Recognition-with-JetsonTX2/README.md

 First, connect the Seven Segment Display to GPIO pins as shown in video through resistors.
 Ensure proper 'ground' (GND) connections.The required data files for the program can be found in data folder.Make neccessary changes for file path in the program before executing the program.
-Enure the dependedncies and packages are properly installed (versions).
+Enure the dependencies and packages are properly installed (versions).

 In terminal:-